rmoehn/theatralia/README.md

 prevent bugs, since most programmers are accustomed to American English spelling.
 Everything else is not as critical, so I stay British.)

-### Om, Kioo, Bootstrap

-I'm using Om and I'm using Bootstrap, but I'm not using [Om Bootstrap](http://om-bootstrap.herokuapp.com/).
-I found that there is a lot of stuff in Bootstrap that is not in Om Bootstrap and looking at how to use Om Bootstrap I also didn't see huge benefits in using it.
-So contributing the parts I need is out of question.

-Instead, since I like [Enlive](https://github.com/cgrand/enlive), I had a look at [Kioo](https://github.com/ckirkendall/kioo) and from what I've seen I think that using the trio of Om, Kioo and Bootstrap can be powerful and reasonably easy.
-There's no tutorials or anything on this combination though, so if you're looking for a topic for your next blog post, this might be something.

 ## Build system

 It would be hard to describe how my `project.clj` arrived at its current state.